Andreas3333/bag-of-scripts/README.md

-# bag-of-scripts
+### Bag of scripts

-Repository of miscellaneous utility scripts, standalone and snippet like.
+A repository of miscellaneous utility scripts, standalone and snippet like.